Port Everglades: History

 In 2015, the US Army Corps of Engineers approved a new phase of expansion for Port Everglades with the deepening and widening of the port's channels.
 The project received federal authorization in December 2016 under the Water Infrastructure Improvements for the Nation (WIIN) Act.
 The port served ships from Europe and South America that were too large to fit through the Panama Canal, but the ships still had to be under a certain load to fit properly in the port.
 The expansion was planned to increase main navigational channels from 42 feet to 50 feet, and to deepen and widen both the Entrance Channel and parts of the Intracoastal Waterway.
 The project was planned to be completed in 2028, create approximately 4,789 construction jobs and 1,491 direct jobs locally, and cost $509.6 million.

 In February 2020, the port received $29.1 million from Congress for the Intracoastal Waterway portion of the expansion; a section of the Waterway would be widened by 250 feet and be completed by 2023.
 The remaining funds, estimated up to $437 million, is expected to arrive at the end of 2021 and fund the deepening portion of the project, now scheduled to be completed between 2024 and 2026.

 In May 2017, Port Everglades received approval to begin the Southport Turning Notch Extension (STNE) project, its largest capital improvement project in the Port's history.
 The existing deepwater turn-around area would be lengthened by 1,500 feet, from 900 feet to 2,400 feet.
 The lengthening makes it possible for up to five new cargo ship berths to be added.
-Additionally, existing gantry crane rails will be extended, and three new super-post-Panamax container gantry cranes where manufactured to supplement the expansion.
+Additionally, existing gantry crane rails will be extended, and three new super-post-Panamax container gantry cranes were manufactured to supplement the expansion.
 The STNE also replaced 8.7 acres of an existing mangrove conservation easement with a 16.5-acre mangrove upland easement.
 In June 2017, Port Everglades received approval to purchase the three new gantry cranes and in June 2018, Port Everglades Chief Executive Steven Cernak gave the approval to begin manufacturing three "Super Post-Panamax" gantry cranes to increase the port's cargo volume.
 Each crane, manufactured by ZPMC, cost $13.8 million, and measures 175 feet tall.
-They are expected to arrive in 2020.
+They were expected to arrive in 2020.

+Cruise ship operations

+Port Everglades is one of the busiest cruise/passenger ports in the world.
+It accommodates major cruise lines such as Princess, Royal Caribbean, Holland, Disney, and Celebrity, among others.
+Over 3 million cruise passengers pass through the port each year (FY2023/2024).